-They will tell you about the best restaurants, invite you to parties, or maybe even show you around.
-True Southern hospitality.
+They will happily tell you about the best restaurants, invite you to parties, or maybe even show you around.

 New Orleans has a thriving live music scene, most notably for Jazz and Bounce (a unique subgenre of hip hop) music.

-I could spend an entire day, maybe even more, just admiring all of the buildings and homes.
+I could spend an entire day, maybe even more, just admiring all of the buildings and homes in New Orleans!

 Given its supernatural reputation, New Orleans has its fair share of psychics, fortune tellers, tarot card readers, and palm readers.

-Even if you’re a skeptic, it can be fun to hear what these insightful men and women might have to say.
+Even if you’re a skeptic, it can be fun to hear what these insightful seers might have to say.

 In some cities, the tours are canned and uninspiring.
 Not in New Orleans!

 There are graveyard tours, swamp tours, mansion tours, street art tours, vampire lore tours, and much more.